micmejia/bible-dump/NKJV/1 Samuel/1 Sam 9.md

 So the cook took up the thigh with its upper part and set _it_ before Saul.
 And _Samuel_ said, "Here it is, what was kept back. _It_ was set apart for you.
 Eat; for until this time it has been kept for you, since I said I invited the people."
 So Saul ate with Samuel that day.

 ###### 25
-When they had come down from the high place into the city, [^g]_Samuel_ spoke with Saul on the top of the house.
+When they had come down from the high place into the city, _Samuel_ spoke with Saul on the top of the house.

 ###### 26
 They arose early; and it was about the dawning of the day that Samuel called to Saul on the top of the house, saying, "Get up, that I may send you on your way."
 And Saul arose, and both of them went outside, he and Samuel. ## Saul Anointed King

 ###### 27
 As they were going down to the outskirts of the city, Samuel said to Saul, "Tell the servant to go on ahead of us."
 And he went on.
-"But you stand here [^h]awhile, that I may announce to you the word of God."
+"But you stand here awhile, that I may announce to you the word of God."